flutter/website/src/docs/perf/app-size.md

 {% include app-figure.md image="perf/vital-size.png" alt="App size tab in Google Play Console" %}

 The download size is calculated based on an XXXDHPI (~640dpi) device on an arm64-v8a architecture.
-Your end users' download sizes may vary depending on their hardware.
+Your end-users' download sizes may vary depending on their hardware.

 The top tab has a toggle for download size and install size.
 The page also